Bucknell-ECE/PortalBox-ManagementPortal/README.md

 php -S localhost:8000
 ```

+You should then be able to use the requests available in the included [Postman](https://www.postman.com/) collection, see `documentation/api.postman_collection.json`, after setting reasonable collection variable values to test the API.

+### Live Testing
-However, various OAuth2 providers restrict the "redirect" URL to be a public URL.
-With these OAuth2 providers you may be able to still test locally by adding an alias for your local machine to a nonexistant domain or subdomain of your domain in your `/etc/hosts` file and enter that same nonexistant domain/subdomain as an authorized redirect URI for your OAuth Client ID credential.
+Various OAuth2 providers restrict the "redirect" URL to be a public URL.
+With these OAuth2 providers you may be able to test locally by adding an alias for your local machine to a nonexistant domain or subdomain of your domain in your `/etc/hosts` file and enter that same nonexistant domain/subdomain as an authorized redirect URI for your OAuth Client ID credential.
 E.g.

 ```
 sudo echo "127.0.0.1	dev.bucknell.edu" >> /ect/hosts